Xinlan126/WebCraw/README.md

 1. Press Ctrl+C in the command prompt
 2. Run:
    ```
-   docker compose down
+   docker-compose down
    ```

 ## Usage Guide

 ### Registration and Login

-1. Register a new account with your email, nickname, and password
+1. Register a new account with your email, nickname and password
 2. Login with your credentials
 3. Use the "Forgot Password" feature if needed